juliaguida/oystercard/pills/php.md

 ## PHP and OOP

 At some point OOP was hacked onto PHP.
 It improved in PHP 5 but is still by no means as elegant as Ruby.
-You can learn more in the the [manual](http://php.net/manual/en/language.oop5.basic.php) where we can see this example:
+You can learn more in the [manual](http://php.net/manual/en/language.oop5.basic.php) where we can see this example:

 ```php
 <?php